City-of-Helsinki/haitaton-ui/docs/geometry-persistence.md

 GeoJSON geometry object `{ type, coordinates }`.
 De/serialization is O(n) in number of features and memory‑lean.
 Style, ids, selection state or derived measurements are intentionally omitted.

-### Hydration Flow
+### Hydration Flow (API-shaped persistence)

-1. Raw form values load from session storage.
-2. Hook filters out keys starting with `__` when writing RHF default values.
+1. The persisted API-shaped object is read from session storage (keyed by form + application id).
+2. `useFormLanguagePersistence` applies the persisted DTO by converting it into the form's expected state using the same conversion functions used when reading server responses (for example `convertApplicationDataToFormState`).
-3. After RHF has mounted, `afterHydrate` receives the full object (including `__geometry`).
+3. After RHF has mounted, `afterHydrate` receives the persisted DTO and recreates runtime-only artifacts:

-4. Each stored geometry is turned back into a new OpenLayers `Feature` with a geometry instance of the appropriate type.
+- Convert plain geometry objects into new OpenLayers `Feature` instances.
-5. Feature arrays are injected into the map layer state providers.
+- Inject those features into the map layer providers or into RHF's fields (e.g. `applicationData.areas[i].feature`).

+4. On success (for example after saving the application to backend), the persisted draft is cleared to avoid stale drafts.

 ### Triggers for Snapshot